Many people worry about finding an ethical financial advisor they can trust.

 Financial advisors who violate ethical codes face significant penalties, which can damage their professional reputation and credibility.
 Breaching the ethics code may result in fines, suspension, or even permanent revocation of the advisor's license.

 For instance, failure to comply with fiduciary duty could lead to severe financial penalties and legal actions against the advisor.
-Moreover, unethical behavior can impact client relationships and trust in the advisor's services, leading to loss of business opportunities and income.
+Unethical behavior also damages client relationships and trust in the advisor's services, which costs business opportunities and income.

 Impact on Professional Reputation